 There are six-and-a-half million registered American voters living outside the US.
 In 2016, only about one million of us voted.
 With key states neck-and-neck – the margin of victory in Wisconsin was only eleven thousand votes — we can make a serious difference.

 Overseas voters need to request an absentee ballot for every election.
 There’s a simple way to do that, and to register if you’re not currently registered.
-Go to www.VoteFromAbroad.org, fill in the form, sign it and send it to your local Board of Elections in the US.
-Send the form by email and ask for a confirmation that it has arrived.
+Go to www.votefromabroad.org/fwab, fill in the form, sign it and send it to your local Board of Elections in the US.
+Ask for a confirmation that it has arrived.

 Do this now.
 We’re all going to be bitterly sorry if we don’t.

 On the personal side, samples of my writing are posted here – some previously published, some unpublished.
 Please contact me at email@example.com if you would like to see the full texts or additional material.

 - Blog: On Writing – quotes from writers, usually about the writing life.

 - Editor / Writing Coach – If you’re working to lift the quality of your fiction, memoir,or creative non-fiction, I may be able to help.

 - Novels – Summaries and excerpts from my two crime novellas (one shortlisted for the 2016 Penny Dreadful Novella Prize) and an historical novel.